tableau/document-api-python/contributing.md

 creating a PR can be found in the [github documentation](https://help.github.com/articles/creating-a-pull-request/)

-If the feature is complex or has multiple solutions that could be equally appropriate approaches, it would be helpful to file an issue to discuss the design trade-offs of each solution before implementing, to allow us to collective arrive at the best solution, which most likely exists in the middle somewhere.
+If the feature is complex or has multiple solutions that could be equally appropriate approaches, it would be helpful to file an issue to discuss the design trade-offs of each solution before implementing, to allow us to collectively arrive at the best solution, which most likely exists in the middle somewhere.